AmenAllahHajji/AmenAllahHajji/README.md

 ###

-<p align="left">I’m a 2nd-year integrated preparatory cycle student passionate about software development and data science.
-I enjoy learning new technologies and building projects that solve real-world problems using data-driven approaches.</p>
+<p align="left">I’m a first-year software engineering student with a strong passion for software development and data science.
+I enjoy exploring new technologies and building practical projects that solve real-world problems through data-driven solutions.
+I'm always eager to learn, grow, and contribute to meaningful innovations.</p>

 ###